jackmcguire1/alexa-chatgpt/README.md

 12. Begin testing your Alexa skill by querying for 'chatgpt prompt'

-13. Query Alexa 'chatgpt prompt {question}'
+13. Query Alexa 'my question is {question}'

 14. Query Alexa 'bumbaclart' or your fallback invocation phrase!